rothsandro/eleventy-notes/Templating/Queries.md

 ---
+sort: 3
-tags: [writing, dynamic-content]
+tags: [customization, templating]
 ---

-Queries allow you to filter, sort and manipulate data collections.
+Queries allow you to filter, sort, and manipulate data collections.
 Queries can be used on [[Collections]] provided by Eleventy Notes or any other list of objects you want to manipulate.

 ## Usage

-Define a query in the front matter of a note and use the `query` filter to apply it to a list of objects.
+Define a query in the front matter of a note and use the `query` filter to apply it:

 ```md
 ---